 I am an ecologist and evolutionary biologist interested in plant-microbiome relationships.
-My work combines large-scale observations, mechanistic experiments, and molecular approaches to explore how plants interact with their associated microbes, why these interactions vary under different environments, and what impact they have on the ecology and evolution of populations, communities, and ecosystems.
+My work combines large-scale observations, mechanistic experiments, and molecular approaches to explore the ways in which plants interact with their associated microbes, how these interactions vary under different conditions, and what impact they have on the ecology and evolution of populations, communities, and ecosystems.

 Microbial drivers of diversity and function

 Plants assemble, defend themselves from, and form symbioses with highly diverse microbial communities.
 These relationships affect individual plant performance, influence population dynamics that shape community composition, and help determine the productivity and biogeochemical cycles of entire ecosystems.
 My research explores the plant-microbe interactions behind patterns of biodiversity and ecosystem function.

 Plants alter soil properties and communities through functional traits that can be heritable and evolve along selective gradients.
 As a result, the ecology of plant-soil interactions can be tied to their evolutionary processes, and vice versa.
 I study how these types of eco-evolutionary dynamics play out in plant-soil-microbial linkages, and how environmental change will alter the connections between genes, communities, and ecosystems.